First Nations Product InfoFirst Nations Product Info

 Feathers can also be cleaned.
 Ones purchased from the cultural centre have been cleaned; feathers you find in the wild could contain bacteria or disease.
 The best thing you could do to clean feathers you find would be to wash with lukewarm water and mild detergent.
 With purchased feathers that get stuck together or start looking not so nice then hold it over steam to smooth it out.
 If you have them showcased together in a fan, you can shake them up so the dust will come off and bring life back in to your piece.

-Caring for your Jewelry
+Caring For Your Jewelry

 Caring for your Pottery